selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 ## Create a Keycloak Realm Admin

 Each Keycloak Realm has its own `admin-cli` client which only a realm administrator can access.
 We have to create an dedicated realm admin or give an exisiting user the required realm administration roles so that we can access the realm admin-cli.
 Out of security reasons I would suggest having only one dedicated realm administrator per realm.
-Keep in mind that the master realm administrator can't access the admin-cli of another realm than the master realm via the API.
+Keep in mind that the master realm administrator can't access the admin-cli of another realm than the master realm via the API directly.

 * Navigate to your desired Realm Dashboard in the graphical Keycloak admin interface.
-* Click on `Users`in the navigation sidebar and add an new user by clicking the `Add User` button.
+* Click on `Users`in the navigation sidebar and add a new user by clicking the `Add User` button.
 * Create the user and don't forget to set a secure password - this is done in the `Credentials` tab
 * Click on the `Role Mappings` tab and extend the `Client Roles` dropdown menu.
 * Select `Realm Management` and assign all available roles.
 Keep in mind that this gives the user all possible realm permissions.
 You might want to restrict some of the permissions depending on your needs.